Mundic is simply an old Cornish word for mine waste. Prior to 1952 concrete wasn’t

 concrete manufactured before 1952 and identifies whether or not there are any

 potential problems to overcome.
-The concrete is graded as A, AB, B and C.
+The concrete is graded as A1, A2, A3, B and C.

-Grade A means that the concrete is free of any potentially harmful materials and fully
+Grade A1 means that the concrete is free of any potentially harmful materials and fully

 mortgageable.
-Grade AB means that the concrete contains a small level of potentially
+Grade A2 means that the concrete contains a small level of potentially

 harmful materials, but at such a level that any future problems are unlikely.
 The

 concrete is therefore fully mortgageable.
+Grade A3 is a new classification and only determined by a stage 3 test.
+Depending on the outcome, this is still acceptable by some lenders.
 Grade B concrete contains a higher level of

 potentially harmful materials which are not in any way active at present, but it still